dyhes/zulip/docs/subsystems/full-text-search.md

    Note that the migration may take a long time, and users will be unable to send new messages until the migration finishes.

-1. Once the migrations are complete, restart Zulip:
+1. Once the migrations are complete, restart Aloha:

    ```bash
    su zulip -c '/home/zulip/deployments/current/scripts/restart-server'